 ASSIGNMENTS

-Section 7.01 Assignment by Asset LLC, the Sponsor, or the Trust .
-The Sponsor covenants that, except as expressly contemplated herein or in the Asset LLC Agreement , Asset LLC shall not assign rights or obligations under the Operative Documents to which a party or any interest in any of assets relating to the Operative Documents.
-The Sponsor shall not assign its rights or obligations under any Operative Document to which it is a party without the prior written consent of the Agent, acting on behalf of the Lenders (which consent shall not be unreasonably withheld or delayed); provided that such consent shall not be required if (i) the assignee is an Affiliate of Enron, (ii) the assignee shall have assumed the obligations of the Sponsor under the Operative Documents, (iii) immediately after giving effect to the assignment, no default under this and Auction Agreement or any other Operative Document shall exist or result, and (iv) the Trust shall have received an opinion of counsel to the Sponsor and Enron, satisfactory in substance to the Trust, with respect to the matters set forth in the preceding clauses (i) and (ii).
+Section 7.01 Assignment by Asset LLC, the Transferor, the Sponsor, or the Trust .
+The Sponsor covenants that, except as expressly contemplated herein or in the Asset LLC Agreement or in the Transferor Constitutional Document, Asset LLC and the Transferor shall not assign its their respective rights or obligations under the Operative Documents to which it is they are a party or any interest in any of its their assets relating to the Operative Documents, including, without limitation, the membership interests any of them holds in one another.
+The Sponsor shall not assign its rights or obligations under any Operative Document to which it is a party without the prior written consent of the Agent, acting on behalf of the Lenders (which consent shall not be unreasonably withheld or delayed); provided that such consent shall not be required if (i) the assignee is an Affiliate of Enron, (ii) the assignee shall have assumed the obligations of the Sponsor under the Operative Documents, (iii) immediately after giving effect to the assignment, no default under this Sale Transfer and Auction Agreement or any other Operative Document shall exist or result, and (iv) the Trust shall have received an opinion of counsel to the Sponsor and Enron, satisfactory in substance to the Trust, with respect to the matters set forth in the preceding clauses (i) and (ii).

 ARTICLE VIII